piomin/openshift-quickstart/event-driven/readme.md

 ```shell
 odo create java --s2i consumer
 ```
-Set the right destination for the `consumer` (that without `max.message.bytes` and `retention.ms` overridden) and ensure you have partitioning and consumer group enabled:
+Set the right destination for the `consumer` (that WITHOUT `max.message.bytes` and `retention.ms` overridden) and ensure you have partitioning and consumer group enabled:
 ```yaml
 spring.cloud.stream.bindings.eventConsumer-in-0.destination: <your-topic-name>
 spring.cloud.stream.bindings.eventConsumer-in-0.group: a